Links to Additional

 emotions in your body.
 Lots of other great books by this couple, as well as life-changing workshops and free materials on their

 - Finding Your Own North Star by Martha Beck.
-A wise and sometimes humerous approach to learning to trust yourself to hear the wisdom that your inner self can offer, for career, love, etc. Traditions by Dr.
+A wise and sometimes humorous approach to learning to trust yourself to hear the wisdom that your inner self can offer, for career, love, etc. Traditions by Dr.

 Mary Enig and Sally Fallon.
-Focuses on vegetables, meat, good quality fats, and cultured
+Focuses on vegetables, humanely raised meat (and organs), good quality fats, and cultured